Arnatar/ideas-papo2014/README.md

 - `cluster_measure`: this runs the program on the cluster with a configurable range of processes and graphs the results locally per python + pygal.

 You can find all configurable parameters in the Makefile.
+You can find some constants in constans.h if you desire to tweak the ideas behaviour yourself.